TheRenegadeCoder/sample-programs-website/docs/projects/baklava/kotlin/index.md

 ---
-title: Baklava in Kotlin
-layout: default
-date: 2020-10-22
-featured-image: baklava-in-kotlin.jpg
-tags: [kotlin, baklava]
 authors:
 - stuin
+date: &id001 2020-10-22
+featured-image: baklava-in-kotlin.jpg
+last-modified: *id001
+layout: default
+tags:
+- kotlin
+- baklava
+title: Baklava in Kotlin
 ---

 Welcome to the [Baklava](https://sampleprograms.io/projects/baklava) in [Kotlin](https://sampleprograms.io/languages/kotlin) page!
 Here, you'll find the source code for this program as well as a description of how the program works.